FlyHighest/UnrealPerson/README.md

 If you find our work useful, please kindly cite:

-If you have any questions about the data or paper, please contact me: zhangtianyu@buaa.edu.cn
+If you have any questions about the data or paper, please leave an issue or contact me: zhangtianyu@buaa.edu.cn